Bradycardia is a medical condition that occurs when your heart rate consistently falls below 60 beats a minute.

 Managing Bradycardia After Spinal Cord Injury

-Treatments for bradycardia focus on promoting a normal heart rate.
+Treatments for bradycardia focus on restoring a normal heart rate.

-Generally, atropine will be used to reduce vagus nerve activity on the heart, allowing heart rate to increase.
+Generally, atropine will be prescribed to reduce the influence of the vagus nerve, which causes the heart rate to rise.

-Other treatments for bradycardia include the use of IV fluids to increase volume in the blood vessels and the use of vasopressors like norepinephrine and dopamine.
+Other treatments for bradycardia include the use of IV fluids to increase volume in the blood vessels or the use of vasopressors, like norepinephrine and dopamine.